-Monitoring water well levels can be challenging.
-Wells are often in remote areas where power is not available.
-Furthermore, while some wells are only 10 to 60 feet, there are many that are hundreds of feet deep.
-This eliminates many sensor choices.
+Monitoring water well levels can be challenging, as wells are often in remote areas where power isn’t available.
+While some wells are only 10 to 60 feet, there are many that are hundreds of feet deep.

-For water well level monitoring, and especially for the deep wells, we recommend our PT-500 submersible pressure transducers.
+For water well level monitoring, and especially for the deep wells, we at Automation Products Group, Inc. (APG) recommend our PT-500 submersible pressure transducers.
 These sensors work great for deep wells for a variety of reasons.
-They are simple and reliable, easy to install, and don’t require much power.
+They’re simple and reliable, easy to install, and don’t require much power.

 Determining Cable Length and Calibration